mallen-11/forecasting-mlb-games/Notes/research_plan.md

   - Load only columns we need for model - Morgan
   - Sanity read through the paper again - Morgan

+   - Need to remove 30 games that started but didn't finish

 - For Our Model
   - Load in features to dataset (Pitching Data from previous starts, avg home attendance, team rank)
   - Pull in ERA, WHIP from previous starts as well as team fielding percentage